 The figure above shows that some of the business functions/ capabilities seem to be quite similar.
 But is it really the case?
 A deeper analysis will show that, very often, these capabilities are only identical in their names but differ a lot when you look at their content and expected deliverables.
 Here are a few examples.

-DAMA-DMBOK 2 and DCAM have quite different opinions on the deliverables of Data Governance.
+DAMA-DMBOK 2 and DCAM have pretty different opinions on the deliverables of Data Governance.

 For example, the Data Management strategy, Business Case, and Program are considered deliverables of Data Governance in the DAMA-DMBOK 2 model.
 DCAM considers these elements as separate capabilities.

 DCAM considers data domains, critical data elements, data domain taxonomies, data classification, and requirements as data governance tasks.
-In contrast, DAMA-DMBOK 2 considers these elements of Data architecture and Data modeling.
+In contrast, DAMA-DMBOK 2 considers data architecture and modeling elements.

 Data architecture and Data modeling and design

-At the same time, DCAM recognizes the development of these models as outcomes of Data architecture.
+At the same time, DCAM recognizes the development of these models as an outcome of Data architecture.

 Is it a problem that different data management guides speak different languages?
-Of course, everyone has a right to free speech, but from my point of view, such difference could cause major challenges, such as:
+Of course, everyone has a right to free speech, but from my point of view, such differences could cause significant challenges, such as:

 - Unclear communication between data management professionals due to the ambiguity of the interpretations of commonly used terms